Warwick Medical School Interview Questions

 Past Interview Questions & Tips

-Warwick Graduate Medical School uses a six-station Multiple Mini Interview (MMI).
+Warwick Graduate Medical School uses a six-station Multiple Mini Interview (MMI) which it dubs a ‘selection centre.’
 The detail of the exercises may change each year, but the competencies being assessed are as follows:

 - Team working